 create database app_test; revoke all on database app_test from public; create user app_test with encrypted password 'CHANGEME2'; grant all on database app_test to app_test;

 These db users have full rights on their respective databases, e.g. they can create tables.
+This matches what is expected by web frameworks that run database migrations on startup.
 They can't, however, create databases.
-This is generally what is expected by web frameworks that run database migrations on startup.